 You are worth it.

 Most of my patients who have suffered from depression tell me the journey back from it is a profound experience – one where they learned many wonderful things about themselves along the way.
-My best wishes to you as you begin your own journey.
-Perhaps we will meet along the way.
+I sure did when balancing my neurotransmitters and optimizing my health.
+My best wishes to you on your journey.

 19th June 2017